Gord10/UnityTypewriterEffect/README.md

 2. Increasing the max visible characters of a TextMeshPro text

 Appending characters is a commonly used, but a wrong approach that reduces the text readability and performance.
 The second approach eliminates those problems.

+## How to use

+<b>Typewriter Caller Sample object</b> in the sample scene has a TypewriterEffectCallerSample script, where you can set your sample string and the algorithm you want to try.

+TypewriterEffect script is placed on <b>Canvas/Typewriter Text (TMP)</b> object.
+Character/second speed is set there.